Neonatal care in hospital

 More than anything else at this time, you will need to talk to people about how you feel, as well as about your baby's health and future.

-Your own GP, a neonatologist (doctor for newborn babies) or paediatrician (children's doctor) at your hospital, or your health visitor can all help you.
+Your GP, a neonatologist (doctor for newborn babies), paediatrician (children's doctor) or your health visitor can all help you.
 You can also contact the hospital Patient Advice and Liaison Service (PALS) or your social services department for information about local organisations that may be able to help.
 You can contact your social services department through your local authority.

 The organisations listed here can offer help and advice – many are self-help groups run by parents: